sirjessthebrave/netlifyWeeklyDashboard/README.md

 - Add some branding and styling to match Netlify's sites more closely.
 - Simplify the calculations for the graphs or look into a more powerful graphing library (d3?) to give users a better look into their data.
 - Give each site it's own more detailed page or view after clicking on that site's card.
 This would give the user a more refined look into that site's specific stats.
+- Make sure there is only one data source (right now data/siteInfo.json and assets/js/siteInfo.json have to be updated manually - make this copying happen automatically or deploy the data to a CDN/call from API)

 **How would you approach implementing a news feed like this, and what would you have to consider when developing this to work across a range of browsers and devices?**